 Michigan Life Insurance Law

-When an insurance company commits bad faith, the only real recourse left to a policyholder is to pursue insurance bad faith litigation against the insurance company.
+When an insurance company engages in bad faith decision making, the only real recourse left to a policyholder is to pursue insurance bad faith litigation against the insurance company.
 Insurance bad faith occurs when an insurance company unreasonably fails to fully and fairly pay claims promptly.

 When a beneficiary alleges bad faith insurance practice, it is imperative to conduct a proper analysis of specific facts and issues pertinent to a specific life insurance claim and policy.
 If your insurance company denies your valid life insurance claim you will need experienced life insurance attorneys to analyze your denied claim and advise you of any recourse you may have, including insurance bad faith litigation.